Trending News

 This is a simplified summary of outside reporting.
 Hantavirus Now did not independently report the original story.
 Read the original source for full details.This is a simplified summary of outside reporting.
 Hantavirus Now did not independently report the original story.
 Read the original source for full details.

-The third person evacuated, a German passenger, was not showing symptoms of Hantavirus Wednesday but had been closely associated with the German woman who died on May 2, the cruise operator said.
 A Swiss man who disembarked the cruise ship in Saint Helena tested positive for the Andes strain of Hantavirus, according to Swiss health officials and the WHO.
-On Friday morning, a WHO official confirmed to CBS News that a KLM airline flight attendant, who had come into contact with cruise passengers and was hospitalized in the Netherlands for monitoring, had tested negative for Hantavirus.
+A fourth California resident was being monitored after taking an international flight with a cruise passenger later confirmed to have Hantavirus.
+A WHO official confirmed to CBS News on May 8 that a KLM airline flight attendant, who had come into contact with cruise passengers and was hospitalized in the Netherlands for monitoring, had tested negative for Hantavirus.
 Here's what to know about the ones confirmed or suspected so far.
-Her blood later tested positive for the Andes strain of Hantavirus.

 Source reference